-Measure elevated levels of muscle enzymes and rheumatoid factors such as antibodies and proteins.
+Your doctor may order blood tests that measure elevated levels of muscle enzymes and rheumatoid factors such as antibodies and proteins.

 A small metal needle inserted through the skin and into the muscles records impulses or electrical activity that pinpoint damage or weakness.

-Images show signs of muscle damage.
+MRI images can show signs of muscle damage.